jakemcc/jakemccrary.com/source/kili.markdown

 Once at Machame gate we still had to wait while park fee were paid and gear was split between the porters.
 Once the paper work was done we started our trek.

-The first day was mostly traveling through the rain forest zone.
-This path was pretty wide and well covered so sun wasn't a huge deal.
+The first day was spent traveling through the rain forest zone.
+This path was wide and well covered so sun wasn't a huge deal.
 The weather was nice and not too cold or hot.
 After the rain forest we entered what the guide called the heather region.
 It was in this region that we slept the first night.

 It was during this day that Godlisten gave us the advice which we heard many times throughout the trip.
 That advice was to go 'pole, pole' which means 'slowly, slowly.'
 The other advice was to drink tons of water.
 Both of these tips were supposed to help with your body adjusting to the increasing altitude.
 If another group passed us Godlisten would claim they were going too fast.